Health & Fitness Association Responds to FTC Review of Subscription Cancellation Rules

 HFA plans to participate actively in the rulemaking process by submitting comments and sharing industry data and operational insights with the FTC.
 The association will continue working with policymakers to ensure any new rules support both consumer protection and the continued growth of membership-based fitness businesses.

-About the Health & Fitness Association
+Sobre a Health & Fitness Association

 Founded in 1981, the association publishes a monthly magazine, Health & Fitness Business, and operates The HFA Show, the HFA European Congress, and the Fly-In and Advocacy Summit.
 The association also partners on events around the world, including Fitness Brasil, ChinaFit, MEFIT Summit and Wellness & Fitness LATAM.
 Follow the Health & Fitness Association on Facebook, Instagram, LinkedIn, X and YouTube.